objcio/articles/2014-05-01-interactive-animations.md

 #### Implementing the Animation

 To implement this we first create our own `Animator` class, which drives the animations.
 This class uses a `CADisplayLink`, which is a timer made specifically for drawing synchronously with the display's refresh rate.
+In other words, if your animation is smooth, the timer calls your methods sixty times per second.
 Next, we implement a protocol `Animation` that works together with our `Animator`.
 This protocol has only one method, `animationTick:finished:`.
-This method gets called every time the screen is updated, and gets two parameters: the first parameter is the time that the previous frame was displayed, and the second parameter is a pointer to a `BOOL`.
-By setting the value to `YES`, we can communicate back to the `Animator` that we're done animating.
+This method gets called every time the screen is updated, and gets two parameters: the first parameter is the duration of the previous frame, the second parameter is a pointer to a `BOOL`.
+By setting the value of the pointer to `YES`, we can communicate back to the `Animator` that we're done animating.

     @protocol Animation <NSObject>
     - (void)animationTick:(CFTimeInterval)dt finished:(BOOL *)finished;
     @end

 The method is implemented below.
 First, based on the time interval, we calculate a force, which is a combination of the spring force and the friction force.
 Then we update the velocity with this force, and adjust the view's center accordingly.
 Finally, if the speed gets low and the view is at it's goal, we stop the animation.